 With only three more days to hunt we are still very hopeful to have a successful harvest, but even if I leave on Saturday with only memories and experience I will be extremely pleased.
 In the end, I may never be able to fully explain to my fiancée why I hunt or ever convince an non-hunter to change their mind, but I can admit that I have an addiction to the outdoors, an addiction to trial and error.
 I only hope that someday they too will live for the smell of a soft rain, the sounds of life awakening on a spring morning and the comfort that a view from a treestand brings as fall pulls leaves from the forest crown.

-Check out Colin’s article about his first day wolf hunting here.
-Keep following Outdoor Hub for more updates from Ed and Colin as their hunt continues.A Tradition of Trial and Error: Wolf Hunting Days Two through Four,
+Check out Heath’s article about his first day wolf hunting here.
+Keep following Outdoor Hub for more updates from Ed and Heath as their hunt continues.A Tradition of Trial and Error: Wolf Hunting Days Two through Four,